...

 Claiming For The Return Of Property

 If your property was taken from you to be used as evidence in your case, it would usually be returned to you by the police once the case was concluded.
-The Crown Office and Procurator Fiscal Service and Police Scotland has guidance on the return of property.
+The Crown Office and Procurator Fiscal Service and Police Scotland have guidance on the return of property.
 You can find more information on this here.

 Scottish Criminal Injury Compensation Claims Calculator

 We understand this could be quite frustrating, which is why we have some rough payout amounts for specific injuries that we believe could relate to this type of criminal injury claim.
 If, however, your injury doesn’t appear here, we could give you some further guidance on payout amounts over the phone.
-The figures we have in the table below come from the Criminal Injuries Compensation Authority Tariff covering England and Wales.
-And these could give you some rough insight into compensation amounts for such cases.
-But please contact our criminal injury compensation solicitors in Scotland if you want more advice.

-Paralysis (Major) Not caused by brain damage. £27,000 Mild motor or sensory function impairment (Hemiplegia)
+Paralysis (Major) Not caused by brain damage£27,000 Mild motor or sensory function impairment (Hemiplegia)

-Mental Injury (Disabling) £13,500 Not permanent, but injury could last for more than 5 years.
+Mental Injury (Disabling)£13,500 Not permanent, but injury could last for more than 5 years.
 Injured parties would have to have an assessment from a clinical psychiatrist/psychologist to confirm condition and prognosis.

-Sight loss £22,000 Sight loss in one eye
+Sight loss£22,000 Sight loss in one eye

-Jaw bone fracture £6,200 When disability continues after surgery.
+Jaw bone fracture£6,200 When disability continues after surgery.

 Special Damages You Could Claim